-A therapist can help you better recognize the attachment patterns that are affecting your relationship.
-They can also help you learn more effective ways of communicating with your partner and coping skills that will help you better tolerate distress.
+A therapist can help you better recognize the attachment patterns affecting your relationship.
+They can also help you learn more effective ways of communicating with your partner and coping skills to help you better tolerate distress.
 A safe, supportive relationship with your therapist can also serve as a helpful way to learn and rehearse important interpersonal skills.

 Study Questions About Attachment Styles